We’ve taken the lead on dog mess

 For individual dog owners, they gain access to a secure online database of useful pet information (their pet’s DNA profile, breed overviews, a place to store medical records, kennel information and so on).

 It can help in broader activities such as tackling animal welfare issues or research into specific breeds at a community or even national level.

 For individual dog owners an advanced version of the DNA service can provide breed identification information and genetic trait screening to help identify health issues.

-Why we chose these three wards
+Why we chose those three wards for the pilot scheme

 Map outlining the three areas

-How the enforcement will work
+How enforcement works

 If you’re registered and you haven’t picked up your pet’s mess you’ll initially be sent a warning letter and any subsequent failure to pick up mess could result in a fine.